owkin/FLamby/flamby/datasets/fed_camelyon16/README.md

 python benchmark.py --log --num-workers-torch 10
 ```

-This will launch 5 runs and store log results for training in ./runs/seed42-47 and testing in ./runs/tests-seed42-47.
+This will launch 5 single-centric runs and store log results for training in ./runs/seed42-47 and testing in ./runs/tests-seed42-47.
 The command:

 ```bash